dsherret/ts-type-info/readme.md

 "Reflection" and code generation in TypeScript.

-Uses the [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) to get information about TypeScript code in an easily usable format.
+Uses the [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) to get information about TypeScript code in an easy to use format.

 * [Version 3.0 information](https://github.com/dsherret/ts-type-info/wiki/What%27s-New)
 * [Language support](https://github.com/dsherret/ts-type-info/wiki/Language-Support)